American Jewish Congress: 1980s and 1990s

 Following its heyday during the 1960s, when many of its activities coincided with the larger Civil Rights Movement, a drop-off in its membership throughout the 1980s and 1990s ensued.

 In the late 1990s and into the 2000s, the AJCongress experienced the defection of a number of local chapters, including those in Boston, Philadelphia, and Los Angeles.
 There were disputes over ideological issues and finances.
 Some of those chapters have since reestablished themselves as independent non-profits focused on liberal social and community issues.
 Finding the AJCongress had become too conservative, members of the Los Angeles chapter, for instance, created the Progressive Jewish Alliance (PJA) in 1999.
 They sought to assert a Jewish interest in the campaigns for social justice in Southern California, which has the United States' second largest Jewish population.
 The Progressive Jewish Alliance expanded in February 2005 by opening a San Francisco Bay Area chapter.

 In 1994, the AJC along with the Anti Defamation League launched a campaign demanding that the IRS revoke the tax-exempt status of the Holy Land Foundation (HLF).
 In December 2001, when President George Bush designated the HLF as a domestic terror organization, the HLF was the largest Muslim charity in the United States.
+A federal jury later found HLF liable for aiding and abetting terrorism.

 The AJCongress has since regrouped and is actively engaged in constitutional issues domestically and supporting Israel and challenging anti-Semitism abroad.